madx/ouiche/README.md

 The title will be used as the page title (awesome!), the part after the `---`'s will be the body of the page.
 Period.

-If you want a page to be skipped in the index page, just prepend the filename with a `+`.
-You can access such pages by visiting `/p/<page>`
+You can have private pages: just prepend the filename with a `+`.
+You can access such pages by visiting `/p/<page>`, and they will be skipped from the index.